cristopherb19/network-shares-and-file-permisisions/README.md

 - Configuring file shares with varying permissions.
 - Testing access to file shares from different user accounts.
 - Managing Active Directory security groups and applying permissions effectively.

+Configuring network shares and file permissions is important to ensure that only authorized users can access or modify files, keeping data secure.
+It also helps prevent access issues, making it easier for help desk staff to support users and keep them productive.
+Proper setup supports security, efficiency, and compliance all of which are benefical to have in a help desk environment.